EPCCed/eidf-docs/docs/services/s3/tutorial.md

 `PRE` indicates that `edinburgh/` is a prefix and that there are files in the bucket whose keys have prefix `lothian/edinburgh/`. `edunis` is also shown without its prefix.

-List these files, again using the `--recursive` flag:
+List these files, again using the `--recursive` option:

 ```bash
 aws s3 ls s3://mybucket/lothian/ --recursive